 Planning your Digital legacy will safeguard your Digital Assets and Digital Data but most importantly it will bring peace to your family.
 So, here are some essential points that will help you create the ultimate Digital Legacy Plan.

 1. Name a Digital Executor

-Your Digital Executor will not only keep your Digital Information secure after your death but they will also carry out your final wishes regarding what to do with your Online Accounts.
+Your Digital Executor will also carry out your final wishes regarding what to do with your Online Accounts.
+So choose them wisely!

 2. Document instructions and final wishes

 It’s vital to document instructions for what should be done to your Online Accounts after your demise.
 Making your final wishes clear to your family will help them manage your Digital Assets just the way you would want them to.